walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 In this task you will create a new Azure SQL database to migrate the on-premises database to.

 > **Note**: This lab focuses on simplicity to teach the participant the technical tools required.
-In the real world, more consideration should go into the long-term plan prior to creating the first DB.
+In the , more consideration should go into the long-term plan prior to creating the first DB.
 For instance: Will this DB live in an Azure landing zone?
 Who will operate this environment post-migration?
 What policies are in place that the migration team should be aware of prior to migration?
 These landing zone and operating model related topics are covered in the Cloud Adoption Framework’s Ready methodology.
 You don’t need to deviate from the script, but be familiar with the four-step process in that methodology, so you can field those types of a questions if they come up in the lab.

 1. Open the Azure portal at https://portal.azure.com and log in using your subscription credentials if it's not still up.